vibbits/training-material/topics/git-introduction/tutorials/8_github_rstudio/tutorial.md

 Rstudio is a popular platform for downstream data-analysis, statistics, machine learning and more scientific related analysis using the R language.
 If you're unfamiliar with R and Rstudio, some materials on this website that will get you started are accesible via [this link](https://material.bits.vib.be/topics/R/).
 Uptil now we have focused on the core principles of Git & GitHub, which gives us enough knowledge to start integrating in other platforms.

 There are three plausible scenarios:
-1. You have an Rstudio project that you now want to start version controlling
-2. You have a version controlled project on your computer which you want to integrate in Rstudio
+1. You have a version controlled project on your computer which you want to integrate in Rstudio
-3. You have a version controlled project on GitHub which you want to integrate in Rstudio locally
+2. You have a version controlled project on GitHub which you want to integrate in Rstudio locally
+3. You have an Rstudio project that you now want to start version controlling

-Creating a version controlled project in Rstudio from each of these scenarios is discussed in [section 2](#2.-Starting-a-project).
-Exploiting Git's features in Rstudio is further exploited in [section 3](#3.-Exploring-Git's-integration-in-Rstudio).
+Creating a version controlled project in Rstudio from each of these scenarios is discussed in section 2: *Starting a project*.
+Exploiting Git's features in Rstudio is further exploited in section 3: *Exploring Git's integration in Rstudio*.

- To this extent we will exploit the repository that we created in this tutorial.
+We will exploit the repository that we created in the previous chapters of this tutorial.
 A sample repository is also downloadable [here](https://github.com/vibbits/introduction-github).
 Download the repository as a ZIP-file and extract it.

 # 2. Starting a project

+## 2.1 Integrating a version controlled project in Rstudio (scenario 1 &2)
 Let's start by making a new project (File > New project...).
 The following screen pops up:

 ---